-At this moment in time, we have over 200 items listed on eBay and Gumtree, and many others already sold.
-For us, it’s all extra money in the pot which is bound to come in handy.
+Just before we left we had over 200 items listed on eBay and Gumtree, and many others already sold.
+For us, it was all extra money in the pot which would come in handy.

 There are many options with regards to travel money.
 What you decide to do will be dependent on your circumstances and plans.
 So, for now, I’ve just briefly detailed the various options below: